1755 - British expedition against Fort Niagara

 On September 12, Father Piquet arrived at Fort Frontenac at the head of 40 Indian warriors.

-On September 18, the works on the new fort were almost completed when Shirley received intelligence about Fort Niagara, he called a council of officers.
+On September 18, the works on the new fort at Oswego were almost completed when Shirley received intelligence about Fort Niagara.
+He called a council of officers.
 He now had only 1,376 men fit for duty.
-Nevertheless, the council decided that Shirley would advance upon Niagara with 600 regulars, the Albany men, the Indians and a small train of artillery as soon as provisions would reach Oswego.
-However, bad weather persisted.
+Nevertheless, the council decided that Shirley should advance upon Niagara with 600 regulars, the Albany men, the Indians and a small train of artillery as soon as provisions could reach Oswego.
+However, bad weather persisted, delaying the advance.

-On October 5, the battalion of Guyenne Infanterie embarked for Fort Niagara aboard 45 boats, leaving 60 men to guard the 2 schooners.
+On October 5, the battalion of Guyenne Infanterie embarked for Fort Niagara aboard 45 boats, leaving 60 men to guard the two schooners.

 On October 7, two schooners sailed from Fort Frontenac for Fort Niagara.

 On October 24, Shirley decided to retreat.
 He left Oswego, leaving orders with the commanding officer of the garrison (about 700 men) to finish the two forts.

 On November 4, Shirley arrived at Albany.

 In November, leaving 3 piquets at Fort Frontenac, the battalion of Béarn Infanterie returned to Montréal.

 On November 21, the first elements of Béarn Infanterie arrived at Lachine from where they were redirected to their winter-quarters in Longueuil (3 coys), Boucherville (5 coys) and La Prairie (5 coys).

 On December 2, Shirley arrived at New York.